Types Of Foundation In Private Homes

-We do our best to get rid of termites and everything we can do to protect our foundation.
+We do our best to get rid of termites and do everything we can do to protect our foundation.
 But starting out with a good one is the first step to preventing problems in the future.
 But do you know what kind of foundation you have?

-What Are The Types Of Foundation?
+What Are The Types Of Foundations?

 Every home has a foundation.
 Unless the home is a mobile home or something similar, it has one of four foundation types: basement, crawlspace, pier, or slab.
 Each of these types has its own set of pros and cons.

-Today, we’re going to go over what each type of foundation is and what it is used for.
+Today, we’re going to go over what each type of foundation is and what it is for.
 We are also going to go over the pros and cons of each type of foundation and how to know if that foundation is right for you.

 A basement foundation is a foundation that is also a basement.
 The basement works as a foundation but it also has enough space for an extra room or two.
 You can even create a walkout basement from the foundation.